robby-rob/docker-airbyte/README.md

 # docker-airbyte

-Airbyte with an Nginx reverse proxy
+Airbyte with an Nginx reverse proxy for user login.

 ## Overview
+Airbyte does not currently have user authentication.

-This grabs the latest docker-compose.yaml and .env files from [airbytehq/airbyte](https://github.com/airbytehq/airbyte) and creates a backend network in place of the default exposed ports.
-A separate Nginx reverse proxy is ran to access Airbyte.
+This grabs the latest docker-compose from [airbytehq/airbyte](https://github.com/airbytehq/airbyte) and replaces the default exposed ports with a backend network.
+An Nginx reverse proxy is then used to provide Airbyte with a user login for authentication.

 ## Use

 Clone this repo on a machine and run: